EmaRadojcic/DataRepAndQueryProj/README.md

 # RPGManagerApp
-## Name : Ema Radojcic
+## Name: Ema Radojcic
-## GNo : G00343805
+## GNo: G00343805

 ## Project Description
 This project is a MEAN stack GMIT project that allows a user to add, edit, delete and show values from a MongoDB database.
-This porject allows users to create player for a RPG type game and save the player information to the database.
+This project allows users to create a player for an RPG type game and save the player information to the database.

 ## Prerequisites
 User must first install node.js and install angular CLI to test